Category Archives: Advocacy

 “Far out, brussels sprout!”

-On 22 January 2018, The Australian published an article from the incoming CEO of Free TV Australia Bridget Fair, who likened Australian children’s content on commercial television to the brussels sprouts of a child’s dinner.
-This is yet another example of Australian commercial broadcasters’ self-serving efforts to claw back the already derisory amount of money they spend…
+28 February 2018 – On 22 January 2018, The Australian published an article from the incoming CEO of Free TV Australia Bridget Fair, who likened Australian children’s content on commercial television to the brussels sprouts of a child’s dinner.
+This is yet another example of Australian commercial broadcasters’ self-serving efforts to claw back the already derisory amount of…

 Continue reading